 - Green roofs should be promoted with incentives for benefits to cooling, carbon sequestration, and storm water management. - Skylights for day-lighting should be encouraged for roof replacements in buildings lower than four stories, with deep sections that result in windowless spaces for occupants. - Shading or insulation from renewable energy systems as secondary goals should be explored. - Consider adopting the International Green Construction Code (IgCC) in 2015, that incorporates commercial performance standards consistent with goals and commercial building elements listed above.
-Support educational and training sessions about the IgCC provided by professional associations and providers. - Alternatively, amend the Pennsylvania Uniform Construction Code (UCC) so high reflectivity is mandatory for all commercial buildings to minimize cooling loads. - In addition, adopt latest version of International Construction Code so thermal resistance standards (R/U factors) minimize both cooling and heating loads. - Improve PA Solar Energy Credit system, to stabilize the value of SRECs, and sSupport the financial feasibility of solar roof systems.
-Note that current solar renewable energy credit (SREC) market prices are significantly under-valued in PA due to over-supply.
-Efforts to limit or eliminate the out-of-state supply of SRECs as well as a significant increase in demand that is statutorily scheduled to take place by 2015/2016 should help to correct this issue.
-HB-1580 proposed to help balance PA Solar supply and demand, and stabilize SREC values, and may be reintroduced in 2013 to address the in/out-of-state sale of SRECs.
-AEPS requirements increase every year and will jump in 2015/2016.
-SRECs may increase in value at that point, making solar more financially feasible. - Recycle Reinstate and/or continue funding of Renewable Energy Program and extend The Alternative and Clean Energy (ACE) program.
+Support educational and training sessions about the IgCC provided by professional associations and providers. - Alternatively, amend the Pennsylvania Uniform Construction Code (UCC) so high reflectivity is mandatory for all commercial buildings to minimize cooling loads. - In addition, adopt latest version of International Construction Code so thermal resistance standards (R/U factors) minimize both cooling and heating loads. - Support the financial feasibility of solar roof systems. - Recycle funding of Renewable Energy Program and extend The Alternative and Clean Energy (ACE) program.